 If you are a Canadian and visiting Cuba for less than 30 days, you will need only your passport and a Tourist Card to enter the country.
 Make sure that your passport is valid well beyond (at least 1 month) the date of your departure from Cuba.
 If you are a permanent resident of Canada and not a citizen, then carry your PR card with you (you will have to carry your PR card with you when you leave Canada else you cannot re-enter…so, a moot point!).
 Permanent residents of Canada are also not required to get any additional visa apart from the Tourist Card.
 However, if you are a permanent resident and not a citizen of Canada, be ready to answer questions about employment, where you are staying, date and proof of departure.

 If you are flying from Canada, you will get a Tourist Card at the check-in counter at the airport or in-flight which you will fill out and keep with you till the date of departure from Cuba (Don’t lose it else you will have to pay for it again).
 If you buy an all-inclusive vacation package to Cuba, usually the cost of the tourist card is included as part of the package.
 Most flights departing from Canada have the cost of the tourist card included in the airplane ticket price (check with your airline).
-Border security collects the tourist visa from you when you leave Cuba.
+The tourist card is collected by Border Control when you leave Cuba.